 3. Promote Your App on Social Media and in Other Apps

 Beyond the app stores, advertising on social media, on the desktop web and in other mobile apps can be a worthwhile mobile user acquisition strategy.
 This type of marketing can be an affordable option, particularly if your mobile app has consumer mass appeal.

 - Advertise on Facebook, Twitter and Instagram.
 If you are building a consumer app that has mass appeal, you can benefit from advertising on social networks like Facebook and Twitter.
 You only pay when your in-feed advertisement leads to an install of your mobile app.
 Because up to 80% of people access social networks on mobile, it can be a great way to reach new users.

 - Remarket unactivated users.
 Some proportion of your downloads and installs will never activate.
-An unactivated user is one that installs your app but never signs up for an account or never performs a critical action.
+User activation occurs when a user installs your app and either signs up for an account or performs a critical action.
 Remarketing can be used to activate (or reactivate) dropped-off users.